-We can also consider the more demanding everywhere-upper-dominance criterion, which asks what happens if we relax our iid sampling assumption in a way which is as favorable to RF (and as unfavorable to CPT) as possible.
-We find a substantial degree of robustness even under this highly demanding criterion: CPT everywhere-upper-dominates RF in transfer error for all $\tau \ge 0.954$, everywhere-dominates in normalized transfer error for $\tau \ge 0.866$, and everywhere dominates in transfer deterioration for $\tau \ge 0.647$.
+We can also consider the more demanding everywhere-upper-dominance criterion, which asks what happens if we relax our i.i.d. sampling assumption in a way which is as favorable to RF (and as unfavorable to CPT) as possible.
+We find a substantial degree of robustness even under this highly demanding criterion: CPT everywhere-upper-dominates RF in raw transfer error for all $\tau \geq 0.954$, everywhere-dominates in transfer shortfall for $\tau \geq 0.866$, and everywhere dominates in transfer deterioration for $\tau \geq 0.647$.

 4.5.
 Do black boxes transfer poorly because they are too flexible?
-One tempting explanation of our empirical findings is that because the black boxes are more flexible than the economic models, they can learn idiosyncratic details that do not generalize across subject pools, such as that some subject pools tend to value lotteries depending on specific digits they contain.33 This would lead the black boxes to have better within-domain prediction for those subject pools, but worse transfer performance if the regularity does not generalize across subject pools.
+One tempting explanation of our empirical findings is that because the black boxes are more flexible than the economic models, they can learn idiosyncratic details that do not generalize across subject pools, such as that some subject pools tend to value lotteries depending on specific digits they contain.26 This would lead the black boxes to have better within-domain prediction for those subject pools, but worse transfer performance if the regularity does not generalize across subject pools.